By Tracy Achen

 There are many types of financial professionals, but your needs are best met by someone who specializes in divorce issues, such as a Certified Divorce Financial Analyst.
 To become a CDFP, a person needs to have at least 3 years of financial planning or legal experience and undergo training to become certified.
 You can find out more about the specific requirements as well as search for professionals in your in your area by visiting the Institute for Divorce Financial Analysts.

 We also have a lot of financial questions which have been answered by our financial expert on the Financial FAQs page.
 Even though Timothy McNamara is no longer accepting questions, you can read through his answers for insight on how to handle settlement issues.
-If you need individual advice on the best way to handle your divorce finances, you should contact a professional in your area to receive.
+If you need individual advice on the best way to handle your divorce finances, you should contact a professional in your area to receive guidance based on the divorce laws in your state.